 Managing Depression Among Residents

-This datapoint measures the percent of long-term patients demonstrating depressive symptoms.
-Some believe this is a reliable measure of patient quality of life.
+This is a measure of the percentage of long-term stay patients who are demonstrating symptoms of depression.
+Some argue that this is a reasonable measure of resident quality of life.

 Appropriate Vaccine Usage